11nonali23/personal-website/_posts/02-matchday9.md

 - _Offensive concretization_ : 8
 - _Technical Performance_: 9

 The final grade is 7.8.
 This is not the plain average but a weighted one.
 The weights are introduced to reduce the importance of the technical performance, which is something that I care but that does not necessarily affect the impact I have on the game.
 For this reason every parameter weighs .225, while techincal performance weighs .1.
-Even this time the overall rating is aligned with how I intuitively rated the game: I had a solid rock performance, in which I provided for my team scoring two clutch goals (2-2 and the 7-6) and I made three assists for my teammates (3-2, 4-2).
+Even this time the overall rating is aligned with how I intuitively rated the game: I had a solid rock performance, in which I provided for my team scoring two important goals (1-2 and the 7-6) and I made two assists for my teammates (3-2, 4-2).
 I run a lot and helped my team defensively being essentialy an extra defender, even though the first goal was entirely my mistake, since I lost the ball during a dribbling.

 ### Game attitude

 Another time, one aspect that surpised during this match was my attitude towards the game, but in a different way from the previous match.
 If I have to find a sentence for my attidute during this match I'd say "a bit too much".
-Maybe it was the fact that I've stayed away from the football pitch for too much time, or my will to regain confidence, but my behaviour during the game was very rude and gritty, pretty unconvenitonal for a very relaxed and fluffy person like me.
-I think I am changing a lot during this period.
+Maybe it was the fact that I've stayed away from the football pitch for too much time, or my will to regain confidence, but my behaviour during the game was very rude and gritty, pretty unconvenitonal for a fair and relaxed player like me.
 Nevertheless, I did a good job in channeling all my feelings into drive to play with focus and a positive attitude.
 Moreover, this gritty attitude I applied helped me in winning most of the physical duels and tackles, that sometimes were very rude, in fact I also took a yellow card.
+In the first minutes of the game I made a mistake that led to a goal for our opponents, but I didn't lose the head and played with the correct focus, recovering from my mistakes.
 Ultimately, I think that sometimes being a bit more rude if used with the correct approach can lead to positive results as happened today.

 ### Interaction with teammates